Lower Junior School

 - Zero tolerance on bullying

-We like to focus on high standards in work and behaviour and an atmosphere of praise and encouragement.
+We focus on high standards in work and behaviour and an atmosphere of praise and encouragement.

 Read School is keen to promote the independent boarding school ethos across all areas of the school and with this in mind, we run an activity programme at the end of the normal school day, running in line with the timings for the rest of the school.